laelbarlow/amoebae/README.md

 documentation](https://github.com/laelbarlow/amoebae/blob/master/documentation/code_documentation/html/index.html).

-## Reporting problems
+## Contact info

+For general inquiries, please contact the author at amoebae.software@gmail.com.

-Please use the [issue tracker](https://github.com/laelbarlow/amoebae/issues) on the GitHub webpage to report any problems you encounter while using AMOEBAE.
+Also, please use the [issue tracker](https://github.com/laelbarlow/amoebae/issues) on the GitHub webpage to report any problems you encounter while using AMOEBAE.